Best Practices for DynamoDB

 This section is a summary of best practices for working with Amazon DynamoDB.
 Use this as a reference to quickly find recommendations for maximizing performance and minimizing throughput costs.

-Amazon DynamoDB tables are distributed across multiple partitions.
+DynamoDB tables are distributed across multiple partitions.
 For best results, design your tables and applications so that read and write activity is spread evenly across all of the items in your tables, and avoid I/O "hot spots" that can degrade performance.

-Amazon DynamoDB items are limited in size (see Limits in Amazon DynamoDB).
+DynamoDB items are limited in size (see Limits in DynamoDB).
 However, there is no limit on the number of items in a table.
 Rather than storing large data attribute values in an item, consider one or more of these application design alternatives.

 Sudden, unexpected read activity can quickly consume the provisioned read capacity of a table or a global secondary index.
 In addition, such activity can be inefficient if it is not evenly spread across table partitions.